EvgeniyTyupa/train/README.md

 APP Fit-Trainer.
-Приложение для создания тренировок.

-Для того, что-бы развернуть приложение нужно:
+Application for creating workouts.

+ReactJS + Node.JS + MongoDB

+In order to deploy the application you need:
-- в консоли, из 2 папок, front и back, прописать команду npm install.
+- in the console, from 2 folders, front and back, write the npm install command.
-- в папке back создать папку config и создать в ней файл keys.js

-Запуск приложения:
+- in the back folder, create a config folder and create a keys.js file in it

+Application launch:
-- в консоли, из 2 папок, front и back, прописать команду npm start.
+- in the console, from 2 folders, front and back, write the npm start command.